 Following list gives a brief functional description of each object type:

-Some of above objects can have special properties allowing other objects or calculation modules to interact with them.
+Some of above objects can have special properties allowing other objects or various functionality to interact with them.
 Objects can be:

 Each object has a position and orientation within the simulation scene.
 We refer to an object's position and orientation as configuration of the object.
 Objects can be attached to other objects (or built on top of each other).
 If object A is built on top of object B, then object B is the parent and object A is the child.
 To create a parent-child relationships between object B and object A, select object A, then select object B (the selection order is important).
 Then select [Menu bar --> Edit --> Make last selected object parent].
 Following figure illustrates this operation: